UoA-CARES/cares_reinforcement_learning/README.md

-# summer_reinforcement_learning
+# Summer Reinforcement Learning Package
-A reinforcement learning package that contains common RL algorithms.
-These are general purpose modules, designed to be applied in numerous environments.
+A python package that allows developers to build and train reinforcement learning models quickly and efficiently.

 ### Package Structure